At this point, your code pulls a route from the Google Maps API, calculates the distance between the two points, and logs the distance.

 The value in your spreadsheet should match the distance in the code log.

-You can pass values from your spreadsheet into your program.
+You can also pass values from your spreadsheet into your program.

-Type the names of the two location variables, “origin” and “destination” within the function parameters.
+Within the function parameters, type the names of the two location variables, “origin” and “destination.”

 The computer skips over comments when it runs the program.